Oleh325/solidity-course/Frontend/README.md

 ## About The Project

-This is a frontend application to interact with deployed smart contracts.
-You can switch between local network and testnet by changing isLocalNetwork variable in "src/config.ts".
+This is a frontend application to interact with deployed Raffle contract.
+Address and ABI are stored in "constants/" folder.
+You can use either network to interact with the contract, but it needs to be deployed on that network first.
+After connecting Trust Wallet or Metamask you can enter the raffle.

+WalletConnect is disabled as it is not working properly on localhost.
+Therefore you should use Trust Wallet or Metamask.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>